Language

 Why does aviation use feet for altitude?

-Feet became the international standard for aviation altitude due to the early dominance of US and British aviation.
-Even countries using the metric system follow this convention for air traffic safety and consistency.
+Feet became the global standard for aviation altitude due to early US and British dominance.
+Even metric countries follow it for air-traffic safety and consistency.

 How do I convert feet and inches to meters?